Guðmundur Arason: Conflict with the chieftains

 Kolbeinn Tumason, chieftain of the Ásbirningar clan, had played an important part in Guðmundur's election, but in 1205 a dispute arose between the two.
 The cause of the dispute was a charge made by Kolbeinn against a priest who owed him money.
 According to church policy, the church had exclusive judicial powers in such matters.
 In the autumn of 1208, Kolbeinn travelled with a body of men to Hólar to carry out a sentence against a priest guilty of impregnating a woman.
 Kolbeinn's men clashed with the bishop's followers in what is known as Víðinesbardagi ("The Battle of Víðines") -- Kolbeinn and several of his men died in the conflict, which went in favour of the bishop.
-By 1209, Guðmundur's position was untenable and he was forced to flee the bishopry of Hólar.
+By 1209, Guðmundur's position was untenable and he was forced to flee the bishopric of Hólar.

 Guðmundur spent 1214-1218 in Norway, by order of the archbishop, and when he returned home, he played things more delicately.
 Nevertheless, a large group of poor people were soon living on the Church's charity again.
 Arnór Tumason, the new leader of the Ásbirnings, travelled to Hólar and scattered the bishop's impoverished followers—Guðmundur remained Arnór's captive for a year.
 He then travelled around Iceland for three years with his followers.
 Upon the death of Arnór, Tumi Sighvatsson rose to power in Skagafjörður and claimed Hólar as his own.
 The bishop's men murdered Tumi in 1222 and Guðmundur was forced to flee to Grímsey, where he was intercepted and made a captive once again.
 Again, he was sent to Norway to face the archbishop's wrath.
 He returned to Iceland an old man, and played no significant further part in politics to his death in 1237.